sjd69/Applied_Cryptography/phase4-init/reports/writeup.md

 # T5: Message Reorder, Replay or Modification
+**Assumption 1:** The initial handshake and authentification between either the group or file server and the client is as specified in the digrams below.
-Assumption: Clients and Servers have synchronized clocks.
+**Assumption 2:** Clients and Servers have synchronized clocks.

 After connecting to and properly authenticating a group or file server, the messages passed between the client and server are subject to being reordered, saved for a replay attack, or modified by an active adversary.
 Modifying messages can affect the integrity and avaliability of data stored on the server or recieved by the user.
 An adversary that may insert communications, for example delete a file from a server, can disrupt data avaliablility.
 Inserting fake communications can also compromise data integrity as malicious files may be placed onto the server or sent to the user.
 Reordering communications can also compromise data avaliablility and integrity.
 For example, a user wishes to download a file and then delete the file from a server.
 Reordering these messages deletes the file before the user can access it.